gersonfreire/telegram-bot-framework/docs/setup.md

 ### Steps to Install the Package Globally:

-1. **Ensure you have the necessary files**: Make sure you have the
+1. **Ensure you have the necessary files**: Make sure you have the *setup.py* file in the root directory of your *tlgfwk* library.

-setup.py

- file in the root directory of your

-tlgfwk

- library.

 2. **Open Command Prompt as Administrator**: To install a package globally, you need administrative privileges.
 Right-click on the Command Prompt icon and select "Run as administrator".
-3. **Navigate to the directory containing

-setup.py

-**: Use the `cd` command to navigate to the directory where your
+3. Navigate to the directory containing setup.py: Use the `cd` command to navigate to the directory where your *setup.py* file is located.

-setup.py

- file is located.
 For example:

 ```sh
    cd path\to\tlgfwk